-An Operation and Maintenance (O&M) plan shall be prepared and is the responsibility of the client to implement.
+An Operation and Management (O&M) plan shall be prepared and is the responsibility of the client to implement.
+The plan will include a monitoring strategy that identifies what will be measured, including timing and frequency, and the changes in the plant community that will be achieved.
 The appropriate fact sheet(s) and IR worksheet may serve as the management plan, as well as supporting documentation, and shall be reviewed with and provided to the client.